 Inclusions and exclusions of landlord insurance

-- Damage caused by tenant’s pet
+- Damage caused by a tenant’s pet

 - Public liability cover for injury to someone visiting your investment property